 Competition in this market segment is very strong with most competing product being imported.
-Given the present Australian labour shortages, FCI only quote complex units that are difficult to manufacture and costly to import, if they are available.
+Given the present Australian labour shortages, FCI only quote complex units that are difficult to manufacture and costly to import, if such bespoke units are available.